 Rohit Varma has authored or co-authored more than 275 journal articles in peer-reviewed journals and edited or authored three books.
 He serves on the Institute of Medicine's Roundtable on Health Disparities and served on the board of the Scientific Counselors of the National Eye Institute.

 He is a member of several prestigious academic societies, including the Association for Research in Vision and Ophthalmology, the American Glaucoma Society and the American Academy of Ophthalmology, which has awarded him its Secretariat Award and its Lifetime Achievement Award.
 He also received the Innovation in Medicine Award from the National Medical Fellowships Foundation and the President's Award from the Glaucoma Research Foundation.
+Most recently, Dr. Varma was named an ARVO Gold Fellow for exemplary contributions and dedication to vision science research and mentorship.

 Prior to founding SCEI, Rohit Varma was professor of ophthalmology and preventive medicine and the Grace and Emery Beardsley Chair in Ophthalmology at Keck School of Medicine of USC.
 Previously he served as dean of the Keck School of Medicine of USC, and president and chair of the Board of Directors of USC Care.
 He was also chair of the Department of Ophthalmology, and founding director of the USC Gayle and Edward Roski Eye Institute.
 He also served as associate dean for strategic planning and community network development.